jorgcast/js-array-manipulation/README.md

 **Objectives:** Know if a prop of every element of an array has the same value: every, some.

-Write a function to know if every product in our basket has a shipping cost of 0.\
+Write a function to know if every product in our basket, or at least one, has a shipping cost greater than 0.
-Write another function to know if at least one product has a shipping cost more than 0.

     const basket = [
         { id: '1', name: 'PokeBall', shippingCost: 0 },